 Pediatricians at Atrium Health Navicent Beverly Knight Olson Children's Hospital offer the following tips for shoppers:

 • Look for age-appropriate labels on toys.
-The toy should suit the age and individual skills and abilities of the child who will receive it, especially if the recipient is younger than 3 years of age.
+The toy should suit the age and individual skills and abilities of the child who will receive it, especially if the recipient is younger than 3 years old.

 • Take note of safety warnings, information and labels.